themeteorchef/commonmark/README.md

 ## CommonMark
-A wrapper around [commonmark.js](https://github.com/jgm/commonmark.js) along with a helper function for parsing Markdown on the server.
+A wrapper around [commonmark.js](https://github.com/jgm/commonmark.js) along with a helper function for parsing Markdown on the client and server.

 #### Features
-- Simple wrapper around [CommonMark NPM package](https://www.npmjs.com/package/commonmark), exposed as a global on the server at `CommonMark`.
+- Simple wrapper around [CommonMark.js](https://github.com/jgm/commonmark.js), exposed as a global on the client and server at `CommonMark`.
-- Helper function for parsing Markdown on the server `parseMarkdown()`.
+- Helper function for parsing Markdown on the client and server `parseMarkdown()`.

 #### Contents